Charged with damage that occurred March 30-31

 Although he was charged as an adult, the Sheriff’s Department did not release the suspect’s name.
 He was released pending an appearance in the Village of Cold Spring Justice Court on April 11.

 Any residents or business owners who were victims of vandalism on March 30-31 but have not been contacted by law enforcement are encouraged to call the Putnam County Sheriff at 845-225-4300 and ask for Investigator Paul Piazza Jr.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.